alacritty/alacritty/INSTALL.md

 cargo build --release
 ```

-On Linux, if it is desired to build Alacritty without support for either the X11
+On Linux/BSD, if it is desired to build Alacritty without support for either the X11 or Wayland
 rendering backend the following commands can be used.

 ```sh